 Not so pure as one might think: I use distilled water but add a touch of alkalinity once a month by adding 20% tap water.
 My tap water has a pH of 7.9 and TDS of 250ppm calcium carbonate, so that water is about 50ppms CaCO3 and has a pH just over 7.
 The calcium from this remains in the potting media, preventing extreme acidity.
 This does affect the sphagnum moss, which sometimes looks a little sickly (brown tips), because sphagnum really doesn’t tolerate minerals…but my goal is to avoid root rot on my glorious nepenthes, not to grow lush sphagnum moss.

-Why water quality isn’t a simple topic: Common perspectives on water for carnivorous plants is that the water MUST be extremely pure, and for bog plants (like Venus Fly Traps and sundews), I absolutely agree.
-However, given the ecological range where many Nepenthes grow, I believe there is more to their needs than ultra-pure water—which is unbuffered, easily acidified and can impact root conditions and health.
+Why water quality isn’t a simple topic: Common perspectives on water for carnivorous plants is that the water MUST be extremely pure and…for bog plants (like Venus Fly Traps and Sundews), I absolutely agree!
+Peat bogs are extremely acidic, have low TDS/PPM readings, and lack minerals like calcium—that’s what makes peat bogs incredibly inhospitable to most common species of plant.
+However, given the ecological range where many Nepenthes grow, I believe there is more to their needs than ultra-pure water.
+Pure water has some unique chemical properties; it’s unbuffered, easily acidified and that can impact plant root conditions and health for species not adapted to incredibly harsh conditions like this.

 Why soil pH matters?
 Plants highly adapted to alkaline soils are typically (and not surprisingly) not well-adapted to withstand extremely acidic conditions.
-Either they lack the resistance to the pathogens that may thrive in highly acidic conditions or they are more reliant on minerals (like calcium) being abundantly available in those conditions to fulfill proper cellular function.
+Either they lack the resistance to the pathogens that may thrive in highly acidic conditions or they are more reliant on minerals (like calcium and magnesium) being abundantly available in those conditions to fulfill proper cellular function.
 Further, some adaptations to survive in alkaline conditions, could result in plants experiencing nutrient toxicity when grown in an acidic environment.
-Some species of plant will produce citric acid at the root zone to better survive in alkaline environments and free nutrients, but in an unbuffered or already acidic environment, that acid can create inhospitable conditions.
+Some species of plant (not Nepenthes that I know of) will produce citric acid at the root zone to better survive in alkaline environments and free nutrients, but in an unbuffered or already acidic environment, that acid can create inhospitable conditions.
 All of my approach to this comes from my understanding of the impact of soil pH and plant ecology, based on my analysis of water, geology and soil composition for orchid care over the last decade.
-I cannot think of a reason why this wouldn’t be similar for Nepenthes (which come from the same habitats as many orchids).
+I cannot think of a reason why this context cannot be extrapolated to Nepenthes plants (which come from the same habitats as many orchids).
 However, it’s extremely rare to find specific information on these topics (where biology overlaps chemistry and geology with horticulture in mind, while accounting for a really specific genera of plants like Nepenthes).
 So all of this is still just an educated guess—a hypothesis—not something that is easily cause-and-effect bound (which is why I’m experimenting).

 Bringing water quality back to potting media, in a full-circle ideation: Most good Nepenthes growers opt for a potting mix blend of sphagnum moss and perlite.
 It’s a tried, tested and reliable option…mostly.
 I have read multiple reports of people’s plants suddenly getting root rot, which is especially common with select species like Nepenthes rajah and/or Nepenthes northiana.